pcavad/data-science-project/README.md

 # data-science-portfolio

-Descriptive and predictive orders reports for customer CA: ETL, EDA, timeseries forecasting using different machine learning techniques.
+Descriptive and predictive orders reports for a customer: ETL, EDA, timeseries forecasting using different machine learning techniques.

 Programming: python.